 - Always use a pure copper still.
 Though Tim's still looks to be dirty and dilapidated, it is actually pure copper.
 Copper is the best material to use for stills because it conducts heat evenly and imparts a better taste to the liquor than stainless steel stills - most of the worlds major distilleries use copper stills to brew their liquor.
 Never use a still that was constructed with something other than copper or stainless steel.
 Also, never use a copper still unless the seams were soldered with lead free solder.

 - Always distill outdoors.
-Home distillers should distill outdoors because the risk of fire and other dangers are easier to manage.
+Tim distills outdoors because the risk of fire and other dangers are easier to manage.
 Tim works to make sure the cap is secured on his pot in order to control escaping alcohol vapor.
 If there is a leak, it wastes the liquor and could could cause big problems, such as a fire if he was distilling indoors.
 The old timers used flour paste to seal the different parts of their stills together.
 The only distillation operations conducted indoors should be those managed by commercial distillers.
 These operations have many sophisticated safeguards in place to prevent problems.